Rushing to plan a trip to the Land of the Rising Sun this year? Read our fuss-free, kid-friendly guide to its capital, Tokyo.

 11. Tsutaya Books Daikanyama

 Everyone knows of Books Kinokuniya.
-But when you’re in Tokyo, we highly recommend you pay this aesthetically-pleasing bookstore a visit.
+But when you’re in Tokyo with kids, we highly recommend you pay this aesthetically-pleasing bookstore a visit.
 Tsutaya Books in Daikanyama is divided into three buildings, which are connected by a 55-metre aisle at ground level.
 You can browse through books of every genre in this store: art and design, travel, vintage titles, and even international magazines.
 Pop over to another building and you can find children’s toys, pet services, and a gorge terrace cafe.
 Be warned though, you may spend a good few hours being here!

 Tsutaya Books Daikanyama, 17−5 Sarugakucho, Shibuya City, Tokyo 150-0033